-The Building Control Authority must receive a Commencement Notice not less than 14 days and not more than 28 days before you wish to commence.
+A Commencement Notice must be received by the Building Control Authority not less than 14 days and not more than 28 days before you wish to commence.

-Additional documentation may be required to be submitted with the completed Commencement Notice, and this should be completed online on the National BCMS (Building Control Management System).
-An online system (BCMS) for lodging commencement notices and 7-Day Notices, as well as complying with various new requirements, is available at www.localgov.ie.
+Additional documentation may be required to be submitted with the completed Commencement Notice; and this should be completed on-line on the National Building Control Management System (BCMS).
+An online system (i.e. a BCMS) for lodging commencement notices and 7-Day Notices and complying with the various new requirements is available at www.localgov.ie.